Children with Tuberculosis in Ireland

 She left the hospital and returned to her work.

-Anna Eleanor Roosevelt died of Tuberculosis, on November 7th 1962
+She Died of TB on November 7th 1962

 She had wanted to donate her corneas to an eye bank after her death, but this could not be done because of the TB infection.